Ecuador's military vows to stop protests from damaging democracy

 By Alexandra Valencia

-QUITO, June 21 (Reuters) - Ecuador's armed forces on Tuesday said they would not allow ongoing protests against President Guillermo Lasso's economic policies to damage the country's democracy, as road blockades continued ahead of more planned demonstrations.
+QUITO, June 21 (Reuters) - Ecuador's armed forces on Tuesday said they would not allow ongoing protests against President Guillermo Lasso's economic policies to damage the country's democracy, as indigenous protesters clashed with security forces in Quito.

-Thousands of indigenous protesters marched through Quito on Monday to demand a list of concessions from Lasso, including a fuel price cut, preventing further expansion of Ecuador's oil and mining industry, more time for farms to pay debt and budget increases for health and education.
+Thousands of protesters have marched in Quito over the last week to demand a list of concessions from Lasso, including a fuel price cut, a halt to the expansion of oil production and mining, more time for farmers to pay debt and budget increases for healthcare.

-Lasso said on Monday he responded to the demands in a communication with indigenous leaders.
+The government has responded to the demands in a communication with indigenous leaders and is a awaiting a response.
+It also accepted mediation offers from civil society organizations, it said.

+Security forces and protesters clashed in the capital on Tuesday afternoon, with some demonstrators throwing sticks.
+Security forces responded by firing tear gas and non-lethal projectiles, according to a Reuters witness.

+The attorney general's office said in a statement its main office had been attacked, though it did not specify by whom.

 "The armed forces will not allow constitutional order to be broken or any action against democracy and the laws of the republic," Defense Minister Luis Lara, accompanied by military commanders, told journalists.

-"We urge Ecuadoreans toward national unity," he said, adding that drug traffickers and organized crime were behind the violence that had broken out at the protests.
-At least 55 protesters and 61 members of the security forces have been injured in the violence.
+"We urge Ecuadoreans toward national unity," he said, adding that drug traffickers and organized crime were behind the violence at protests.

-Lasso, who took office 13 months ago, has repeatedly blamed drug gangs for rising violence, including prison riots which have killed hundreds.

-"This uprising is because of poverty and inequality," said Leonidas Iza, leader of CONAIE, an indigenous group.
 "No one is against anyone.
-We are against corruption, the injustice which has caused a deterioration in the majority of Ecuadorean society."
+We are against corruption, the injustice which has caused a deterioration in the majority of Ecuadorean society," said Leonidas Iza, leader of CONAIE, an indigenous group.

 Fuel subsidies cost the government some $2.8 billion a year.

-The protests have prevented some 102,000 barrels of crude from being produced, the energy ministry said in a statement.
-State-run oil company Petroecuador declared force majeure on Saturday.
+The protests have prevented some 189,000 barrels of crude from being produced, the energy ministry said in a statement, extending a force majeure declaration by state-run oil Petroecuador to include private operators.

-(Reporting by Alexandra Valencia; Writing by Julia Symmes Cobb; Editing by Paul Simao)
+(Reporting by Alexandra Valencia, additional reporting by Tito Correa in Quito and Yury Garcia in Guayaquil; Writing by Julia Symmes Cobb and Oliver Griffin; Editing by Paul Simao and Richard Pullin)

 ((julia.cobb@thomsonreuters.com; +57-316-389-7187;))